Here are the second grade reading skills your child needs to learn this year.

-In second grade, decoding and fluency still get top billing for your emerging reader.
-Decoding is the ability to become more adept at using patterns to decode words and deciphering the separate sounds in words.
+In second grade, decoding and fluency are the most important skills for your child.
+Decoding is the ability to use patterns to decode words and decipher the separate sounds in words.
 Fluency is, quite simply, the ability to read quickly and accurately, something that many second graders begin to do by the end of the school year.
-In the decoding department, second graders should be able to easily distinguish between the short and long vowels when reading common one-syllable words.
-(Remember that long vowels mean vowels that sound just like the letter, like the a in ape.
+In the decoding department, second graders should be able to easily distinguish between short and long vowel sounds when reading common one-syllable words.
+(Remember: long vowels sound just like the letter, like the a in ape.
 Tip: Here’s a cheat sheet to help your second grader remember the sound short vowels make: a as in apple, e as in egg, i as in igloo, o as in octopus, and u as in umbrella.)

-This is also the year kids will get more familiar with vowel teams (e.g. ai in aid, oo in moon, ie in pie, oa in boat, ue in blue).
+This year kids will get more familiar with vowel teams (e.g. ai in aid, oo in moon, ie in pie, oa in boat, ue in blue).
 They should also decode regularly spelled two-syllable words with long vowels (e.g. table, because, spider, open, and music) and decode words with common prefixes like un- (e.g. unlock, unhappy) or re- (e.g. redo, retell) and use base words they know, such as add, as a clue to decoding new words, such as addition or additional.
-To throw second graders for a real loop, they need to recognize grade-appropriate irregularly spelled words, too. (e.g. Words with letters that don’t make their usual sounds, like said.)
+Second graders also need to recognize grade-appropriate irregularly spelled words, too. (e.g. Words with letters that don’t make their usual sounds, like said.)

 As for fluency, second graders need to read silently with enough accuracy and fluency to support comprehension.
-When reading aloud, they also need to read grade-level text with expression — refining their delivery with each reading.
+When reading aloud, kids need to read grade-level text with expression and refine their delivery with each reading.

 Exploring fiction and nonfiction